alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 ### Do people want to be preserved?

-Web archiving has long ignored consent.
+A lot of web archiving has historically ignored consent.
-If something is on the public web, most archives consider it eligible for capture -- but preserving a post means it's preserved *forever*.
+If something is on the public web, many archives consider it eligible for capture -- but preserving a post means it's preserved *forever*.
 Embarrassing thought or personal pictures can't be deleted once they've been archived.

-Not everyone would agree to their posts being preserved forever, even if they use services like the Wayback Machine.
+Not everyone would agree to their posts being permanently preserved, even if they use services like the Wayback Machine.
 We see this in the popularity of private accounts, closed forums, and ephemeral posts -- people want control over how and when their posts are seen.
 Generative AI and the use of social media for model training has made people even more sensitive about their data.

-The general public often ignores copyright and privacy -- how many people use images they found online with [no regard for the creator][anonymised-art] -- but institutions hold themselves to a higher standard.
+The general public often ignores copyright and privacy -- how many people use images they found online with [no regard for the creator][anonymised-art]? -- but institutions hold themselves to a higher standard.

 A strict ethical stance would require explicit consent from every creator.
 Institutions often use donor agreements, where you allow them to keep your material and sign away the right to remove it afterwards -- but that solution is imperfect.
+Donor agreements are hard to scale to social media, where a single conversation may involve dozens of people.

-It doesn't scale, and it would exclude orphaned accounts, abandoned platforms, and users who have died or lost their password.
+Requiring consent from everybody involved would exclude orphaned accounts, abandoned platforms, and users who have died or lost their password.
-We'd lose huge amounts of historically valuable material.

-Web archives already preserve content from companies, politicians, and public figures, helping keep them accountable -- but these figures would rarely consent to archiving they don't control.
+And web archives already preserve content from companies, politicians, and public figures, helping keep them accountable -- but these figures would rarely consent to archiving they don't control.
+If we took an absolute approach to consent, we'd lose huge amounts of historically valuable material.

 One interesting approach is Bluesky's proposal [User Intents for Data Reuse][bsky-proposal], letting users declare how they want their posts to be reused, such as for AI training or archiving.
 Technology alone is not the solution -- you also need enforcement -- but this feels like a step in the right direction.

-I like the idea of a balanced approach -- collecting material from public figures is fair game, from private citizens needs explicit consent.
+I like the idea of a balanced approach -- collecting material from public figures is fair game; anything from private citizens needs explicit consent.
-That's easier said than done, and it would be tricky for institutions to codify that in a well-defined rule -- but "anything publicly available" is increasingly insufficient as an ethical guideline.
+That's easier said than done, and it's tricky to codify that as a well-defined rule -- but to me, "anything publicly available" feels increasingly insufficient as an ethical guideline.

-In my scrapbook, I also ignore consent, but I choose what I save carefully and I never share it with anybody else.
+In my personal scrapbook, I don't have a formal consent process -- something I feel comfortable with because my archive is small, private, and only my own reference.
-My guiding rule is "don't be a creep" -- don't save anything if the original author would be uncomfortable knowing I kept a copy.
+My guiding rule is "don't be a creep".
+I don't save anything I think the original author would be uncomfortable knowing I kept.

 [bsky-proposal]: https://github.com/bluesky-social/proposals/blob/main/0008-user-intents/README.md
 [anonymised-art]: /2025/anonymised-art/